-Accompanying Citizen Science research The findings from the accompanying research enable increased professionalism based empirical data and advance the practical application of Citizen Science.
+The findings from the accompanying research enable increased professionalism based empirical data and advance the practical application of Citizen Science.
 Targeted funding of accompanying research should become an integral part of the funding strategy of Citizen Science projects.

-Mission statement: In 2030, accompanying research will be an integral part of Citizen Science projects and will already be considered at the project planning stage and supported by appropriate financial resources.
+Mission statement: In 2030, accompanying research is an integral part of Citizen Science projects and will already be considered at the project planning stage and supported by appropriate financial resources.
 Accompanying research is carried out by interdisciplinary teams and is oriented towards the scientific standards of empirical social research and evaluation research.
 Citizens are involved in order to clarify central points and questions.